BillDietrich/linkcheckerhtml/README.md

 VSCode extension that checks for broken links in HTML files.

 ## Functionality
 Checks for broken links in anchor-href, link-href, img-src, and script-src tags in current HTML document.
-It checks broken HTTP/HTTPS links by trying to access them on the internet, and checks relative links (../folder/file.html) by checking if the file exists on the local file system.
+It checks HTTP/HTTPS links by trying to access them on the internet, and checks relative links (../folder/file.html) by checking if the file exists on the local file system.

 Also checks for badly-formatted mailto links, and duplicate local anchors (anchor-name, anchor-id).